simplecode01/simplecode01/README.md

-### my name is simplecode01
+### Welcome to simplecode01 GitHub

 #### About me :
-hi my name is Putra, I come from Indonesia, I am an Android developer, and a discord bot developer.
+Hi my name is Putra, I come from Indonesia, I am an Android developer, and a discord bot developer.

 - 🔭 I’m currently working on Some company
 - 🌱 I’m currently learning Python